google/skicka/README.md

 files that weren't transferred the first time should be taken care of with a second run.

+###Does skicka support rate-limited uploads and downloads?

+Not yet, but it's a high priority.
+There is an [open issue](https://github.com/google/skicka/issues/1) to track this enhancement.

 ###"skicka"?!?

 Swedish, "to send".